Square Root Curve Calculator

 The Square Root Curve is a grading method that helps students balance difficulty and fairness.
 This concept is mainly used when an assignment or exam is tough; it ensures that students who performed poorly still receive a reasonable grade improvement.
 Dive deep to discover the formula and a real-world example.

-We will need following formula in order to precisely calculate the Square Root Curve:
+We will need the following formula in order to precisely calculate the Square Root Curve:

 Formula: